 # sudo apt-get install linux-headers-$(uname -r) build-essential

-Make sure the Virtual machine's CD/DVD drive is pointed to a Default empty drive
+Make sure your virtual machine's CD/DVD drive is pointed to a Default empty drive

 /Library/Parallels/Tools/folder (for Parallels Desktop 7) or

-/Applications/Parallels Desktop.app/Contents/Resources/Tools/(for Parallels Desktop 8), select the prl-tools-lin.iso file, and click Open to connect it to the virtual machine.
+/Applications/Parallels Desktop.app/Contents/Resources/Tools/(for Parallels Desktop 8 and later), select the prl-tools-lin.iso file, and click Open to connect it to the virtual machine.